getnf/getnf/README.md

 You can force reinstalling a font by using the `-f` flag.

-If you know the exact font you want to install, you can do it directly with `getnf -i <font-name>`.
+If you know the exact font you want to install, you can do it directly with `getnf -i <font-name>`.<br>
 Use `getnf -i <name1>,<name2>` or `getnf -i "<name1> <name2>"`
-to install multiple fonts.
+to install multiple fonts.<br>
 You can get the names of the fonts from the menu.

 Enjoy!